-Aesthetically, the Miura had a strong pedigree.
-It was a product of Nuccio Bertone's legendary design house.
-Specifically, the work of a young Marcello Gandini.
+Aesthetically, the Miura had strong credentials.
+It was drafted by Nuccio Bertone's legendary design house.
+A young Marcello Gandini headed up the team.
 Even at that early stage in his career, he was the pick of Bertone's stylists.
-While the 'eye-shadow' around the pop-up lights is a bit kitsch, the bodywork lines flow freely.
-Certainly, the Miura mesmerised onlookers at the 1966 Geneva Show.
-As was only to be expected - for a car named after a Spanish fighting bull - the Miura's muscular beauty demanded respect!
+The Miura's supercar lines flew freely from his pen.
+It mesmerised onlookers at the '66 Geneva Show.
+Named after a Spanish fighting bull, the Miura's muscular beauty demanded respect.